 This is part of the Bachelor of Communication Studies.

-This year, you can plan and execute PR strategies through Outside the Square (OTS), our student-run consultancy.
+Our students can plan and execute PR strategies through Outside the Square (OTS), our student-run public relations consultancy.
 You work in teams to interpret a brief from a real client, develop a communication strategy and implement the plan on time and on budget.
 Recent clients included Hockey New Zealand, Surf Life Saving, Problem Gambling Foundation of New Zealand, The NZ Music Foundation and Starship Foundation.